US warns new Chinese counterespionage law puts companies at risk

 U.S. officials have told Reuters that since the enactment of the Chinese law in April they have received a flood of questions from businesses and other groups about the risks of traveling to China.

-The U.S. State Department also updated its travel advisory for China on Friday.
-The "risk of wrongful detentions" is among its warnings for Americans to reconsider travel to the country.
+The U.S. State Department also updated its travel advisory for China on Friday, upgrading the "risk of wrongful detentions" among its warnings for Americans to reconsider travel to the country.

 U.S. Ambassador to China Nicholas Burns has said Beijing's targeting of U.S. firms was politically motivated and that Washington would push back.
-(Reporting by Michael Martina; Editing by Chizu Nomiyama)
+(Reporting by Michael Martina in Washington Editing by Chizu Nomiyama and Matthew Lewis)